|Updated: Apr 2016

 LIVE Singapore!
 2.0

-A platform for the collection, fusion, distribution and visualization of real-time data from different sources in Singapore that can serve as the active application of a semantic web platform to the management of the city, and form the basis for crowd sourced open application development.
+A platform for the collection, analyzing, distribution and visualization of urban mobility data from different sources in Singapore that can serve as the active application of a semantic web platform to the management of the city, and form the basis for crowd sourced open application development.

 Future Mobility Sensing (FMS)